Udine Castle

-The Castle of Udine (Italian: Castello di Udine) is a historical building in Udine, northern Italy, built upon a hill in the historical center of the city (138 meters above sea level).
+The Castle of Udine (Italian: Castello di Udine) is a historical building in Udine, Northern Italy, built upon a hill in the historical center of the city (138 meters above sea level).

 History

 The Castle hill was long supposed to be made of drift accumulating during centuries.
-However, a legend about its origin says that when Attila the Hun (also called the Scourge of God) plundered Aquileia (one of the biggest cities of the Roman Empire at that time) in the year 452, he asked his soldiers to build a hill to see the Aquileia burning.
+However, a legend about its origin says that when Attila the Hun (also called the Scourge of God) plundered Aquileia (one of the biggest cities of the Roman Empire at that time) in the year 452, he asked his soldiers to build a hill to see Aquileia burning.
 This was made by filling the helmet of each soldier with ground.